The Invisible (2007 film): Track listing

 The soundtrack released by Hollywood Records does not contain Marco Beltrami's original score but does include Thirty Seconds to Mars's song "The Kill", the video of which also appears on the DVD.

 Release

-The Invisible was released in the US by Disney under the Hollywood Pictures brand on April 27, 2007, making it the last film distributed by Hollywood Pictures before the label was once again dissolved, this time permanently by Disney due to poor box office results.
+The Invisible was released in the United States on April 27, 2007, by Buena Vista Pictures under the Hollywood Pictures banner.
+It marked the final film to be distributed under the Hollywood Pictures label before the brand was permanently dissolved by The Walt Disney Company, reportedly due to underperformance at the box office.

 Home media

-The film was released on Blu-ray Disc and standard DVD on October 16, 2007, by Hollywood Pictures Home Entertainment.
-The home release includes audio commentary by director David S. Goyer and writers Christine Roum and Mick Davis, as well as deleted scenes and two music videos.
+The film was released on Blu-ray and DVD on October 16, 2007, by Walt Disney Studios Home Entertainment under the Hollywood Pictures Home Entertainment label.
+Special features included audio commentary by director David S. Goyer and writers Christine Roum and Mick Davis, deleted scenes, and two music videos.

 Reception

 Box office

-It grossed $7.7 million in its opening weekend across 2019 theaters, and had a total box office of $20.6 million in North America.
-It grossed another $6.2 million internationally, for a total of $26.8 worldwide.
+The Invisible grossed $7.7 million in its opening weekend across 2,019 theaters in North America.
+It went on to earn $20.6 million domestically, with an additional $6.2 million from international markets, bringing its worldwide total to $26.8 million.